shaekuronen/grunt-ejs-static/README.md

 This defines the file extension of rendered files

-Defaults to .html, but could be .php, .py, etc
+Defaults to .html, but could be .php, .aspx, etc

 ### Usage Examples